liavm1998/Ex2_OOP/README.md

 ### **Explanation**
 ---
-Written by zeev fischer and liav levi.
+Written by zeev fischer,eden mor and liav levi.
 This project was all about graphs for starters what we hade to do is implement this following interfaces
 * GeoLocation – the representation of a Node location
 * NodeData – the representation of a Node(point) in the Graph